erincameron11/recursive-descent-parser/README.md

 _Erin Cameron_

 ## Introduction
+What is a Recursive Descent Parser?
+A recursive descent parser has a subprogram for each nonterminal in its grammar.
+Many of these subprograms are recursive - hence the name - and produces a parse tree in top-down nature.

 In this application, I have created a program to analyze the syntax of input programs for a hypothetical imperative programming language.
 The Extended Backus-Naur Form (EBNF) grammar for this imperative programming language is below:
 ```
 <program> -> program begin <statement_list> end